Glossary

 Under the medical model, this term refers to a limitation or loss of physiological abilities, whether apparent or not.
 These can be physical, cognitive, learning, and visual disabilities.
 Under the social model, disability is identified as a disadvantage or a restriction of activity caused by systemic barriers, negative attitudes and exclusion by society.

-A group that is considered more powerful and privileged in a particular society or context and that has power and influence over others.
+A group that is considered more powerful and privileged in a particular society or context.

 The legal obligation that employers, organizations, service providers and public institutions have under human rights legislation to ensure fair and equal access to services in a way that respects the dignity of every person, if to do so does not create undue hardship.
 The principle of dignity strives to maximize integration and promote full participation in society, in consideration of the importance of privacy, confidentiality, comfort, autonomy, individuality and self-esteem.